 This dialog performs equivalence, non-inferiority and non-superiority tests for a selected treatment term from a balanced analysis of variance.
 This compares a control mean in a treatment term with all the other groups in the term.
 The equivalence limits give how different the means can be from the control and still be regarded as equivalent, non-inferior or non-superior.

-You can set additional options by clicking Options.
+You can save the results by clicking Store.

 Select items to be displayed in the Output window.

 |Description||A description of the test.|

 |Test||The t statistics and probabilities for differences from control.|

 |Confidence limits||The confidence limits for the differences from control.|